ipfs/kubo/filestore/README.md

 To determine the location of a block use "block locate".

+## Controlling when blocks are verified.

+The config variable `Filestore.Verify` can be used to customize when blocks from the filestore are verified.
+The default value `IfChanged` will verify a block if the modification time of the backing file has changed.
+This default works well in most cases, but can miss some changes, espacally if the filesystem only tracks file modification times with a resolution of one second (HFS+, used by OS X) or less (FAT32).
+A value of `Always`, always checks blocks, and the value of `Never`, never checks blocks.

 ## Upgrading the filestore

 As the filestore is a work in progress changes to the format of